 Attackers seek to acquire funds directly or information to access funds in the future.
 The FBI has identified five main scams:

-- Fake invoices – these appear to be from legitimate suppliers, but accounts belong to fraudsters.
+- Fake invoices or invoice fraud – these appear to be from legitimate suppliers, but accounts belong to fraudsters.

-- Executive requests for payments – emails from the CEO or senior executives’ accounts will request transfers of funds to fraudulent accounts.
+- Executive requests for payments or CEO fraud – emails from the CEO or senior executives’ accounts will request transfers of funds to fraudulent accounts.

 - Hacked accounts – an employee’s email account will request invoice payments from suppliers.
 Payments are diverted to the scammer’s account.